 The older I get, the faster time seems to pass by.
 As work continues to take over my life, I live week by week, planning only as far as the upcoming Saturday.
 Looking at my calendar, I can't believe Thanksgiving is less than 2 weeks away!
 Like many others, Thanksgiving and Christmas are my favorite holidays.
 The endless feasts combined with the company of friends and loved ones is truly a special time.
 As a chef, the first question that pops into my mind is, "What should I put on the menu?"
 Always looking for new dishes, I decided to up my game on traditional side dishes including mashed sweet potatoes.
 Inspired by sticky toffee pudding, I decided to top brown butter sweet potatoes with a sticky pecan topping.
 Bring this to your next potluck and I promise you, everyone will be impressed.

-- 6 medium sweet potatoes, peeled and cubed
+- 6 medium sweet potatoes peeled and cubed

-- 1 tbsp salt
+- 1 tablespoon salt

-- 1/2 cup butter
+- ½ cup butter

-- 3/4 cup milk
+- ¾ cup milk

-- 1 tbsp fresh sage, chopped
+- 1 tablespoon fresh sage chopped

-- 1 tsp ground cinnamon, divided
+- 1 teaspoon ground cinnamon divided

-- 1/4 tsp ground nutmeg
+- ¼ teaspoon ground nutmeg

-- 3 tbsp maple syrup
+- 3 tablespoon maple syrup

-- 1 tbsp dark molasses
+- 1 tablespoon dark molasses

-- 1 tbsp sherry vinegar
+- 1 tablespoon sherry vinegar

-- 1/3 cup chopped toasted pecans
+- ⅓ cup chopped toasted pecans

 - Place cut sweet potatoes in a large pot and cover with water.
 Season the water with salt.
 Cover and bring to a boil over high heat.
 Cook for 20-30 minutes or until potatoes can easily be pierced with a fork.

 - Meanwhile, prepare the brown butter.
-Melt butter in a sauce pan over medium-low heat.
+Melt butter in a sauce-pan over medium-low heat.
 Continue to cook the butter until it begins to foam.
 Cook 2-3 more minutes or until butter turns brown, stirring occasionally.
 Add sage and cook 30 more seconds.
 Remove from heat and set aside.

 **Helpful tips and common mistakes